XP-NETWORK/documentation/docs/nft_standards/esdt.md

 ### Interfaces

-Sometimes, importing interfaces form a third party library is tedious.
+Sometimes, importing interfaces from a third party library is tedious.
 For compatibility, some can be collected in the client project:

 ```ts